Skip to main content

 Strongest counterargument

 The quotation of Psalm 102:25–27 in vv.
 10–12 is the most difficult text for this reading.
 In its original context, this psalm addresses YHWH as creator: "In the beginning, Lord, you laid the foundations of the earth."
 The author of Hebrews applies this directly to the Son.
-If the Son is not the creator God, this application is extraordinarily difficult to explain.
+If the Son is not the creator God, this application requires careful explanation from a Trinitarian perspective — though the same difficulty applies in reverse for any reading that denies creative agency to the Son.
 The chain of superiority over angels and the application of YHWH psalms is remarkable for a merely human agent.

 Key scholars: Anthony Buzzard, Erich Grässer, Patrick Navas